Advertiser disclosure

 Can DACA students apply for FAFSA?

-The FAFSA application is used to determine students who are eligible for state and federal financial aid.
+The FAFSA application is used to determine which students are eligible for state and federal financial aid.
 Even though DACA students cannot qualify for federal aid, they may be able to qualify for other forms of aid by filling out the FAFSA.
 In some cases, completing the FAFSA can help students qualify for in-state tuition, receive state financial aid, or apply for scholarships or institutional grants.
 Whether or not you should fill out the FAFSA largely depends on where you live and what your individual situation looks like.
-Do not complete the FAFSA before talking to your school’s financial aid office.
+It’s always smart to talk to your school’s financial aid office about filling out the FAFSA.

 Can DACA students apply for Pell Grants?

 Pell Grants are awarded to students who demonstrate high financial need.
 DACA students are currently ineligible for Pell Grants because they are a form of federal financial aid.
-However, that may change soon.
-The Biden administration recently made a proposal to expand Pell Grant eligibility to DACA recipients in 2022.
-This means that in the coming years, it may be possible for DACA students to apply for Pell Grants.
+However, that may change, so continue to check for eligibility.